JakBern/website_stuff/README.md

 #### Future Plans
 - Complete the rest of the tools
 - Add saving and loading maps
-- Add more indications for hotkeys/instructions to the program's UI.
+- Add more indications for hotkeys/instructions to the program's UI